-- What was the historic geographic range of the species? - What is the current geographic range of the species? - Does the species inhabit the full range of its habitat? - What is the condition for each year class (generation) in the maturation cycle of the species? - What threat does the species face within the range of its habitat?
+- What was the historic geographic range of the species? - What is the current geographic range of the species? - Does the species inhabit the full range of its suitable habitat? - What is the condition for each year class (generation) in the maturation cycle of the species? - What threats does the species face within its range?

 Many factors contribute to survival or extinction of any particular species.
-A risk of extinction is calculated by looking at both the natural population status (numbers) and the present factors of decline such as habitat degradation, exotic species competition, or water quality conditions.
+A risk of extinction is calculated by looking at both the natural population status (numbers) and the present factors of decline such as habitat degradation, competition by nonnative invasive species, or water quality conditions.
 A listing agency is not required to have complete science on which to base its decision, but it is required to use the best available science.
 An agency may decline to make a listing decision if scientific data are considered inadequate.
-In a 12-month petition finding USFWS or NOAA Fisheries may also determine that listing is "warranted but precluded" because the resources necessary to do so are being devoted to other higher priority actions.
+In a 12-month petition finding by USFWS or NOAA Fisheries, it may also determine that listing is "warranted but precluded" because the resources necessary to do so are being devoted to other higher priority actions.